-4.1 Preliminary Indication of Location 1 (AgHj-9) Possibly Requiring Stage 4 Archaeological Assessment
+4.1 Preliminary Indication of Locations Possibly Requiring Stage 4 Archaeological Assessment

-The preliminary indication of whether any site could eventually be recommended for Stage 4 archaeological assessment is required under the Standards and Guidelines for Consultant Archaeologists Section 7.8.3 Standard 2c (Government of Ontario 2011).
-No firm recommendation for, or against, Stage 4 archaeological assessment will be made until the forthcoming Stage 3 archaeological assessment has been conducted.
-However, based on the recovered artifacts, which could date the occupation prior to 1870, Location 1 (AgHj-9) can be recommended for Stage 4 archaeological assessment.
+This preliminary indication of whether any site could be eventually recommended for Stage 4 archaeological assessment is required under the Standards and Guidelines for Consultant Archaeologists Section 7.8.3 Standard 2c (Government of Ontario 2011).
+Since Location 2 has not been recommended for a Stage 3 archaeological assessment, no Stage 4 archaeological assessments are anticipated.